ukb-dt/ethos-e/index.md

 In other words, **coping and adaptive responses are two dimensions along the same axis of system resilience**, distinguished by whether the system **stays within current limits** or **modifies its limits to absorb future stress**.

----

-If you want, I can sketch a **graph/model showing stress vs. bandwidth/reserve** with coping and adaptive regions—it’s very intuitive once visualized.
-Do you want me to do that?